devkeni/BalanceFormatter/README.md

 # BalanceFormatter

- This plugin works with any plugins using PlaceholderAPI
+ This plugin works with any plugin using PlaceholderAPI

  ![Preview](https://i.imgur.com/eYCIBF5.png)